 The Order of the Coif recognizes outstanding scholarship by authors resident in the United States.
-We welcome nominations of lively and creative books, published in 2021, that have advanced a field, illuminated new areas of thought and research, and/or explored the many hard questions that law raises.
+They welcome nominations of lively and creative books, published in the prior year, that have advanced a field, illuminated new areas of thought and research, and/or explored the many hard questions that law raises.

 Each year, Robert F. Kennedy Human Rights presents an award to the book that, as Schlesinger said, "most faithfully and forcefully reflects Robert Kennedy’s purposes – his concern for the poor and the powerless, his struggle for honest and even-handed justice, his conviction that a decent society must assure all young people a fair chance, and his faith that a free democracy can act to remedy disparities of power and opportunity."